These FAQs were reviewed and updated in November.

-In my school there are fire doors that my headteacher says are not fire doors because they have windows on them (although they have blue signs that state fire door).
+In my school, there are fire doors that my headteacher says are not fire doors because they have windows in them, although they have blue signs that state fire door.
 Can these be propped open?
 (Scotland)

 Under no circumstances should fire doors be propped open.

 If the door is marked as a fire door, it should be treated as such.
 The test of whether a door is a fire door does not relate to whether there are windows - it is usually judged by the weight and location of the door and the closure mechanism.

 If there is any doubt about whether a door is a fire door or not, it should not be propped open.

 I am concerned that my employer is not taking measures to protect my health and safety at work.
 (Scotland)

 The Scottish Government's guidance for employers states that: ‘Nothing in this guidance affects the legal obligations of local authorities with regard to health and safety, public health and their responsibilities under the Equality Act 2010.
 Local authorities must continue to adhere to all such duties when implementing this guidance.
 Under the Coronavirus Act 2020, they must have regard to the advice relating to coronavirus from the Chief Medical Officer for Scotland.'

 The NASUWT is clear that no teacher should be expected to go into a school that is not safe and until it can be demonstrated that it is safe to do so, we will be continuing to support and advise members on that basis.

 Members should raise with their employer in writing any concerns they have about their health and safety in the workplace and then contact the NASUWT for further advice if these issues are not immediately addressed.